oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Peer-to-Peer Communication
 --------------------------

-Peer to Peer API’s provide capabilities to marshall data across Host to Device, Device to Host and Device to Device.
+Peer to Peer API's provide capabilities to marshall data across Host to Device, Device to Host and Device to Device.
 The data marshalling API can be scheduled as asynchronous operations or can be synchronized with kernel execution through command queues.
 Data coherency is maintained by